-Cora, Citeseer and Pubmed [36] are three citation networks commonly used in prior GSL works [2, 16, 53, 42, 43, 26], with nodes representing papers and edges representing papers' citation relationships.
-Node features are bag-of-words feature vectors.
+Cora, Citeseer and Pubmed [29] are three citation networks commonly used in prior GSL works [1, 11, 44, 33, 34, 19], with nodes representing papers and edges representing papers' citation relationships.
+Node feature are bag-of-words feature vectors.
 The label of each node is its category of research topic.

-BlogCatalog [15] is a social network created from an online community where bloggers can follow each other.
+BlogCatalog [10] is a social network created from an online community where bloggers can follow each other.
 The features associated with each user are generated based on the keywords in their blog description, while the labels are chosen from a set of predefined categories based on interests of bloggers.

-Flickr [15] is a platform for sharing images and videos where users can follow each other, forming a social network.
+Flickr [10] is a platform for sharing images and videos where users can follow each other, forming a social network.
 In this dataset, user-specified interest tags are used to generate features, with the groups they have joined serving as labels.

-Five datasets from [34] are listed below.
+Five datasets from [27] are listed below.

-Amazon-ratings is based on the Amazon product co-purchasing network dataset [21].
+Amazon-ratings is based on the Amazon product co-purchasing network dataset [15].
 In this dataset, nodes represent products while edges connect products that are frequently bought together.
 Node features are the mean of FastText embeddings for words present in the product description.
 The ratings of products are divided into five distinct classes as labels.